Svetasv logo

 Zechariah 10 1 Ask the Lord for rain in the springtime; it is the Lord who sends the thunderstorms.
 He gives showers of rain to all people, and plants of the field to everyone.
 2 The idols speak deceitfully, diviners see visions that lie; they tell dreams that are false, they give comfort in vain.
 Surely [a] the people wander like sheep troubled [b] for lack of a shepherd.

-5b They will prevail because the Lord is with them, and the riders on horses will be confounded. [c]
+5b They will prevail because the Lord is with them, and the riders on horses will be confounded. [d]

 6 “I will strengthen Judah and save the tribes of Joseph.
 I will restore them because I have compassion on them.
 They will be as though I had not rejected them, for I am the Lord their God and I will answer them.
-7 The Ephraimites will become like mighty men [d], and their hearts will be glad as with wine.
-Their children will see [e] and be joyful; their hearts will rejoice in the Lord.
+7 The Ephraimites will become like mighty men [e], and their hearts will be glad as with wine.
+Their children will see [f] and be joyful; their hearts will rejoice in the Lord.
 8 I will signal for them and gather them in.
-Surely I will redeem them; they will grow as they once grew [f].
+Surely I will redeem them; they will grow as they once grew [g].
 9 Though I scatter them among the peoples, yet in distant lands they will remember me.
 They and their children will survive, and they will return.
 10 I will bring them back from Egypt and gather them from Assyria.
-I will bring them to Gilead and Lebanon, for [g] there will not be room enough for them.
-11 He will pass through the sea with affliction and strike the waves of the sea, [h] and all the depths of the Nile will dry up.
+I will bring them to Gilead and Lebanon, for [h] there will not be room enough for them.
+11 They will pass safely through the sea of distress, for the waves of the sea will be held back, and the bed of the waters will dry up [i].
 Assyria’s pride will be brought down and Egypt’s scepter will pass away.
-12 I will strengthen them in the Lord and they will walk in his name,” [i] declares the Lord.
+12 I will strengthen them in the Lord and they will walk in his name,” [j] declares the Lord.

 Retranslation notes for Zechariah 10